MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks/vdc-networking.md

 # Fusion: Software Defined Networks - Networking architecture

 > [!NOTE]
-> The Azure Virtual Datacenter model includes more than networking functionality.
+> The Azure Virtual Datacenter model is more than networking functionality.
 Implementing this model requires integrating requirements from enterprise IT, security, governance, and developer teams.
-For simpler or smaller networks, a virtual datacenter (VDC) may be too complex a solution for your hybrid deployment needs.
+For simpler or smaller hybrid network deployments, a virtual datacenter (VDC) may be a more complicated model than you need.
 >
 > This section discusses the networking aspects of the Azure Virtual Datacenter model.
 For more information about this approach and to determine if it's right for your cloud migration, see the main [Azure Virtual Datacenter](../virtual-datacenter/overview.md) topic.